keystonejs/keystone/.changeset/fix-id-upgrade.md

 '@keystone-6/core': minor
 ---

-Allows developers to upgrade `idField` types by not rejecting invalid identifiers in resolvers
+Changes `id` field behaviours to not reject invalid identifiers when used in GraphQL resolvers, allowing developers to swap `idField` types without breaking